 Hire a Virtual Assistant

 You might be at the point where you can’t do it all yourself.
 Well, perhaps you could but you wouldn’t have time to sleep.
 Hiring a contractor such as a Virtual Assistant to help out is the logical first step.
 You can hire a VA for the hours that you need them.
 As a contractor, you only need to use them as and when you need them.
 During busy months you can ramp up their hours, and during slow months, reduce the time you need to fit your budget.
-They can take on those smaller tasks in the beginning such as social media scheduling, email management, scheduling appointments, uploading blog posts, etc. But as you continue to build a relationship with them, you can give them more responsibility.
+They can take on those smaller tasks at the beginning such as social media scheduling, email management, scheduling appointments, uploading blog posts, etc. But as you continue to build a relationship with them, you can give them more responsibility.
 It’s really up to you.
 Then when you take time off, you have someone to hold the fort while you are away.

 What about you?

-Do you have any self care tips that you would love to share with us and the entrepreneur community?
+Do you have any self-care tips that you would love to share with us and the entrepreneur community?
 Feel free to share them in the comments below!

 Business is important, especially when it keeps a roof over your head and pays your bills but you can’t do that while suffering from exhaustion.
 Make sure to take time off to rest and look after yourself and spend time with family and friends.
-And when the time comes to hire a Virtual Assistant (so that you have cover when you go on vacation), contact us at Roche Online Business Services and schedule a complimentary 30-minute consultation session.
+And when the time comes to hire a Virtual Assistant (so that you have cover when you go on vacation), contact us at Roche Online Business Services and schedule a complimentary consultation session.
 We’d love to help you find that work-life-balance.